kaustubhdeokar/websockets-portfolio/websockets.md

 > Event driven, messaging architecture.

 What is WebSocket ?
-> A layer over TCP.
+> A layer over HTTP which on built on top of TCP.
 > Full duplex (both parties sending data at the same time), stateful connection.
+(Needs to establish connection again - after server restarted hence stateful).
 > Stream of messages sent rather than bytes.
 > HTTP used only for initial handshake.

 > ws is the web socket protocol, the use of ws protocol requires client & server to be able to support it.
-> sockjs emulates websockets in the sense if the client/server wouldn't support ws it would use any of the fallback mechanisms available.
+> <strong>Sockjs</strong> emulates websockets in the sense if the client/server wouldn't support ws it would use any of the fallback mechanisms available.
 ![fallback options for sockjs](./fallback.png)

 protocol wss is preferred and should be used over ws. (wss stands for secure web socket) is similar to http & https.

 STOMP.
 Simple protocol for asynchronous messaging.
 Supported by all messaging brokers.
 (Rabbit MQ, ActiveMQ)